Hartmut Elsenhans: Biography

 In 1980, he went to Konstanz for his second professorship, working on and with the administration and governance of developing countries and with international development organizations.

 After German reunification, Elsenhans took the opportunity to go to Leipzig, to help build up the department of International relations at the university there.
 He taught there until 2007, when he retired.
 He was given honorary membership of the faculty of political science at the University of Leipzig.
-Elsenhans currently still resides, lectures and researches in Leipzig.
+Elsenhans still resided, lectured and researched in Leipzig.

+Elsenhans died in Leipzig, Germany on 18 January 2024, at the age of 82.